sparkflows/sparkflows-docs/docs/databricks/admin-guide/databricks-prerequisites/index.rst

 -------------

-Below are the Prerequisites for installing Fire Insights on a Databricks Cluster:
+Below are the Prerequisites for installing Sparkflows on a Databricks Cluster:

 .. list-table:: Prerequisites
    :widths: 10 20 40